run-llama/llama_deploy/docs/README.md

 1. Create a new branch for your changes
 2. Make your changes to the documentation
-3. Test locally using `poetry run mkdocs serve`
+3. Test locally using `uv run mkdocs serve`
 4. Submit a pull request